18F/ux-guide/_pages/our-approach/values-and-principles.md

 Holding a flexible vision of our product’s future is critical.
 We inform product and design decisions on what we learn from data and direct conversations with users.
 We prototype ideas and put them in front of real people, and do frequent rounds of research to give our teams the evidence to make better decisions.

-### We finish with user needs

-We accept that a goal has been achieved when we validate — via design research — that users can accomplish that goal.
-We believe a combination of qualitative and quantitative research with real users is necessary to accurately understand this.

 ### We promote inclusion